 Futaleufú River (Chile)

 Few places on Earth are as breathtakingly beautiful as Patagonia in southern Chile, and there are few better ways to explore that environment than by rafting the Futaleufú River.
 The Andes Mountains make for a dramatic backdrop to the Futaleufú's deep blue waters, which are fed from glaciers that form lakes in the Patagonian highlands.
-The river itself keeps the heart pumping by offering Class III - V rapids, although rafters are likely to be just as captivated by the setting in which it passes through.
+The river itself keeps the heart pumping by offering Class III - V rapids, although rafters are likely to be just as captivated by the setting they are passing through.
+This is a beautiful ride that is occasionally interrupted by swift and powerful rapids.

 North Johnstone River (Australia)

 Accessible only by helicopter, Australia's North Johnstone River passes through the untouched rainforests and volcanic gorges of Palmerston National Park in northern Queensland.
 Along the way, it provides travelers with Class IV and V waters as they spend 4-6 days making their descent while camping in the dense forests overnight.
-Remote, beautiful, and challenging, the North Johnstone is a worthy addition to this list.
+Remote, beautiful, and challenging, the North Johnstone is a worthy addition to this – or any other – whitewater rafting list.